 A Budget Should be Flexible and so Should You

-Like the song says, you can’t always get what you want.
-Well at least most of us can’t.
-Struggles over the finances usually are a result of an inability to reconcile the difference between a need and a want.
+Like the song says, you can't always get what you want.
+Well at least most of us can't.
+Struggles over personal finances usually are a result of an inability to reconcile the difference between needs and wants.
 Inevitably you will encounter a situation that will require you to make a decision about spending more money than you had planned.
 How you handle this situation will have a determining factor on whether you will reach your long-term goals.
 In other words, you will need to decide if spending the extra cash now is worth the impact on your future goals.
 Is that latte or pair of shoes worth having to eat spaghetti and left over meals for a week?
 Or will you decide that you will have the shoes and your steak dinner and worry about retirement later?
 Only you can decide that.

 So when is it OK to blow the budget?

 Let's face it, if you are blowing the budget every month that is never OK.
 If you did the work and crafted an honest budget then the budget will guide you in your day to day decisions.
 If you did not do the work necessary to develop a real budget then you will struggle to achieve your financial and personal goals.
 There is a parallel in the fact that the US Government is now belatedly coming to terms with the fact that it has lived well beyond it's means and will have to make some painful cost cutting measures as a result.
 Hopefully you do not find yourself in a similar situation, loaded with debt from financing a lifestyle you could not afford.
 If you do, seek credit counseling immediately, cut spending, and increase your income.

 A budget is a tool that we use to help guide us to our goals so take the time to craft a good one and stick to it!